Civic Life, Moral Philosophy

 Not because we wish them harm.

-Not because we assume guilt.
+Not because we presume guilt.

 Trust is leverage.